-Regardless of funding, to obtain a permit to have the event, you must submit the associated special event application and the fee to the Special Events Office no later than 4 months prior to the event.
+Regardless of funding, to obtain a permit to have the event, you must submit the associated special event application online no later than 4 months prior to the event.
 More info at www.cityofrochester.gov/eventpermit.

-Section One- What is the Special Events Funding Application and Why Does the City support Special Events?
+Section One - What is the Special Events Funding Application and Why Does the City support Special Events?